Baron-von-Riedesel/HimemSX/Readme.txt

   Int 15h, ax=E820h is intercepted and any memory block beyond the 4 GB barrier, which is marked as "available", will be changed to "reserved".

+  In V86 mode, XMS function 0Bh ('move extended memory') needs to call the Expanded Memory Manager's (EMM) emulation of Int 15h, ah=87h, since the move needs to execute privileged code, which isn't possible in v86.
+The only EMM that currently supports to access memory beyond 4 GB is Jemm386 v5.80+.
+  The Int 15h, ah=87h API has been exhanced for this functionality.

   3. Restrictions